scholacantorum/public-site/sing/index.md

 <h3>COVID-19</h3>
 <ol type="1">
   <li><b>What precautions are being taken to addresss risks related to COVID-19?</b>
   <p>Schola Cantorum is very concerned about the welfare of its members and its audience.
 We are following all local, state, and federal guidelines regarding singing and performing and are prepared to adapt quickly to any changes in order to ensure the safety of all involved.
-At the present time, Schola Cantorum requires that all its members and prospective members be fully vaccinated, wear a singer’s mask during in-person rehearsals, and practice social distancing (for example, we will only sit in every other row, leaving empty rows between singers).
-We are also limiting rehearsals to two sessions of approximately one hour each, separated by a 20-minute break to air out the sanctuary.</p>
+At the present time, Schola Cantorum requires that all its members and prospective members be fully vaccinated (including booster shots for eligible members), wear a singer’s mask during in-person rehearsals, and practice social distancing (for example, we will only sit in every other row, leaving empty rows between singers).
+We are also limiting rehearsals to two sessions of approximately one hour each, separated by a 20-minute break to air out the sanctuary.
+If, despite all of these precautions, we feel that in-person rehearsals will still present too much of a risk, we will hold rehearsals via Zoom.</p>
   </li>
   </ol>
   <h3>AUDITIONS</h3>